BonJovi1/6240-Better-Together/README.md

 You should then open the Jupyter notebook entitled **"CleanDataset.ipynb"** and follow the contained instructions in order to clean the dataset for use in our embedding generation models.

+Before running any of our baseline models, you will need to first create text embeddings for the paper abstracts in this dataset.
+To do so, simply follow the instructions in the **GenerateTextEmbeddings.ipynb** notebook.

 ### Baseline Models - GraphSAGE

 ### Baseline Models - DeepWalk, Sentence-Transformers